 At the September 23, 2013 3rd Annual Global District Energy Climate Awards ceremony in New Your City, Cornell University's Utilities group was awarded the 2013 "Award of Excellence - Campus System".
 Cornell was internationally recognized for its outstanding achievement in demonstrating local district energy leadership in providing clean, sustainable energy solutions to protect against the risk of climate change with the use of Lake Source Cooling and the Combined Heat and Power Plant.
-More information about the award can be found at the International District Energy Association (IDEA) website.

 Also, at its June 18 and 19th, 2001 Annual Meeting the International District Energy Association (IDEA) presented Cornell University's Utilities Department their 2001 System of the Year award.
 By an overwhelmingly unanimous vote, the Cornell campus chilled water (including Lake Source Cooling), central steam, and cogeneration (central heat and power) systems were recognized as the outstanding systems in the district energy industry in 2001.